ishandhanani/spotify-utility-suite/README.md

 1. A program that can be used to visualize statistics of certain songs or playlists
 2. A clustering algorithm that can compare personal "artist" playlists and Spotify's "This is <Artist>" playlists.
 More on this later
+3. A script that automates the process of sorting liked songs
-3. (In-progress) A recommendation system tuned on the statistics I described in (1)
+4. (In-progress) A recommendation system tuned on the statistics I described in (1)

 Feel free to create PR's if you'd like to see any features or want to contribute!